 Texas grades 3, 4, and 5 using ST Math for the year 2016/17 averaged 64.1% ST Math Progress.
 48/58 grades (83%) averaged covering more than 50% of ST Math content.
-Statistically significant differences in economically disadvantaged subgroup scores were found in this analysis for both grade-aggregated and individual grade levels.
-Looking at Table 7, statistically significant differences were found for grade-aggregated Z-score, with an estimate of 0.5 points favorable for the ST Math treatment set, as well as for grade-aggregated Satisfactory or Advanced proficiency levels, with a 8.77 point favorable differential for the ST Math treatment set.
-Further, in Table 7, grade-aggregated ST Math treatment set outperformed their matched controls at the Advanced level, with a statistically significant differences of 7.33.
-Referring to Table 11, statistically significant differences were found for grades 3 and 5 Satisfactory or Advanced proficiency levels, with estimates of 11.56 and 8.81 respectively, in favor of the ST Math treatment set.
-Looking at Table 13, grade 3 ST math treatment set outperformed their matched controls for STAAR Z-scores with a statistically significant difference of 0.8.
+Statistically significant differences were found in this analysis for grade-aggregated results.
+Looking at Table 7, statistically significant differences were found for grade-aggregated Z-score, with an estimate of 0.31 points favorable for the ST Math treatment set, as well as for grade-aggregated Satisfactory or Advanced proficiency levels, with a 6.75 point favorable differential for the ST Math treatment set.
+Further, in Table 7, grade-aggregated ST Math treatment set outperformed their matched controls at the Advanced level, with a statistically significant difference of 5.46.